Scraping browsers handle the unblocking infrastructure, enabling users to interact with websites programmatically and extract data easily.

 - Slower on heavy JavaScript rendering than Bright Data

-Nimble Browserless Drivers are specially designed for web scraping and automation purposes, combined with residential proxies and an unblocker.
+Nimble Browserless Drivers are specifically designed for web scraping and automation, and are combined with residential proxies and an unblocker.
 The scraping browser solution operates on a cloud-based infrastructure.

 Automatically manage multiple facets of web interactions during web scraping, including TLS fingerprints, canvas checking, JavaScript execution, and HTTP headers.